tushar-sharma/tushar-sharma.github.io/_posts/2019-05-08-red-queen-race.md

 thumb: https://teepee12.files.wordpress.com/2014/06/alice-red-queen.jpg
 ---

 <p>When I was a kid, I was perturbed at the outbreaks of new diseases.
 There was no <b>Swine Flue</b> before twenty first century or <b>HIV</b> before tenth century.
-Why nature was hell-bent in pulling diseases out of a hat everytime we humans make progress in science?</p>
+Why nature was hell-bent in pulling diseases out of a hat everytime humans make progress in science?</p>

 Naively I belived that new diseases were nature's way of pushing against human's advancement in science.
 Nature had to ensure that human's dont overflow the planet.
 I belived in Rita (Sanskrit ṛta ), a cosmic order of the universe.
 The wheel of dharma(duty) & karma (accumulated effects of good and bad actions) somehow illusioned  to maintain harmony in the world.
 But evolution shattered my perception of reality.<!-- truncate_here -->
 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>

 When I was a kid, I was perturbed at the outbreaks of new diseases.
 There was no **Swine Flue** before twenty first century or **HIV** before tenth century.
-Why nature was hell-bent in pulling diseases out of a hat everytime we humans make progress in science?
+Why nature was hell-bent in pulling diseases out of a hat everytime humans make progress in science?

 | <img align="center" src="https://teepee12.files.wordpress.com/2014/06/alice-red-queen.jpg" alt="" /> |